c-paras/DistanceVectorProtocol/README.md

 		* The `node id` of that neighbor
 		* The cost to reach that neighbor
 		* The `node port` of that neighbor
-* Several topologies are provided in the directories `topology1`, `topology2` etc. Each topology contains a file in the above format for each node.
+* Several basic topologies are provided in the directories `topology1`, `topology3`, `topology 4` etc. Each topology contains a file in the above format for each node.
+* The topologies named `topology2-poison` and `topology8-poison` can be used to test poisoned reverse.
+The configuration files for these topologies also contain an extra cost to each neighbor - this cost is used as the link cost after the distance vector (DV) tables have stabilized, simulating a link cost change at one or more links.
 * To test basic distance vector routing, run
 ```
-./test_base.sh <topology>
+./test_dvr.sh <topology>
 ```
-where `topology` is the name of one of the topology directories.
-Once the distance vector (DV) tables stabilize, each node will display their DV table.
+where `topology` is the name of one of the basic topology directories.
+Once the DV tables stabilize, each node will display their DV table.
 * To test the handling of node failure(s):
 	* Wait for the DV tables to stabilize and display
 	* Find the process ID of the node instances by running `pgrep Dvr.py`